 Ten secret Swiss places to visit

 Why set off for distant shores when there is so much to discover on your doorstep?
 Swiss public broadcaster, SRF, has selected ten magical and not-so-well-known places in Switzerland.
-We present five today, and five tomorrow.
+We presented five yesterday and present the final five today.

 Translated from Italian by DeepL/ts